intel/appframework/plugins/README.md

-# jQ.Plugins
+# jqPlugins

-jQ.Plugins are plugins to use with jQ.Mobi
+jqPlugins are plugins to use with jqMobi

 # About